Open-Source-Armada/OSA-Migo-Mk5/README.md

 Thrusters have been angled 5 degrees inward to minimise trail visability, makes the ship harder to track during fights, and makes the ship hard to spot when following other vessels.

-The missile varient takes advantage of the cheap and disposible nature of the Mk5 to test field the new 5 missile launcher, right now they are too janky to be utilised, but still very fun.
+The missile varient takes advantage of the cheap and disposible nature of the Mk5 to test field the new 5 missile launcher, right now they are too janky to be utilised in dogfights, but still very fun.

 //Tactics//